 Theme 1: Atlantic king mackerel and Atlantic Spanish mackerel are healthy and robust fisheries.
-They are some of the only remaining fisheries in the South Atlantic that are accessible and allow fishermen to make a living.
+They are some of the only remaining fisheries in the south Atlantic that are accessible and allow fishermen to make a living.
 Commercial and recreational business rely heavily on these fisheries.

 - Fishermen from all states along the Atlantic coast, but especially the Mid-Atlantic, North Carolina, and Florida, noted the importance of Atlantic king mackerel and Atlantic Spanish mackerel to their overall fishing businesses.
-For commercial fishermen in the Mid-Atlantic, Atlantic Spanish mackerel is a key component of a multispecies fishery that many participants are increasingly reliant on.
-In North Carolina and Florida, Atlantic king mackerel and Atlantic Spanish mackerel two of the few remaining fisheries where it is still easy to make a trip. - Similarly, the Atlantic king mackerel and especially Atlantic Spanish mackerel fishery, have become important for the for-hire component of the recreational sector.
+For commercial fishermen in the Mid-Atlantic Atlantic Spanish mackerel is a key component of a multispecies fishery that many participants are increasingly reliant on.
+In North Carolina and Florida, Atlantic king mackerel and Atlantic Spanish mackerel represent one of the few remaining fisheries where it is still easy to make a trip. - Similarly, the Atlantic king mackerel and especially Atlantic Spanish mackerel fisheries have become important for the for-hire component of the recreational sector.
 As some for-hire businesses move to smaller vessels and fewer offshore trips due to the economy, the mackerel fisheries represent a reliable catch for clients.
 Both species are good for clients looking for an exciting catch and those looking to take home dinner.
 Additionally, shorter trips that remain inshore are ideal for families and all businesses to run multiple trips in a day.

-Theme 2: Participation in the commercial Atlantic king mackerel and Atlantic Spanish mackerel fisheries is stable or decreasing.
-Participation in the private recreational sector of the fisheries is increasing.
+Theme 2: Participation in the commercial Atlantic king mackerel and Atlantic Spanish mackerel fishery is stable or decreasing.
+Participation in the private recreational sector of the fishery is increasing.

 - States throughout the Mid-Atlantic and South Atlantic noted a stable or decreasing trend in the number of active commercial fishermen.
-While being experienced in both the Atlantic king mackerel and Atlantic Spanish mackerel fisheries for all gear types, it was noted specifically that the experimental gill net fishery for Atlantic Spanish mackerel remained small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small small and the offshore gillnet fishery for Atlantic Spanish mackerel net experimental small sm - Alternatively, the increase in recreational effort, specifically from the private recreational component, was noted in most states.
+While being experienced in both the Atlantic king mackerel and Atlantic Spanish mackerel fisheries for all gear types, it was noted specifically that the experimental gill net fishery for Atlantic Spanish mackerel remained small and the offshore gillnet fishery for Atlantic Spanish mackerel has decreased in recent years. - Alternatively, the increase in recreational effort, specifically from the private recreational component, was noted in most states.
 More individuals are moving to the coast and participating in saltwater fisheries, including for Atlantic king and Spanish mackerel.
 Improvements in technology have increased participation and the success of private recreational anglers.

 Theme 3: Commercial and for-hire fishermen rely on the ability to catch a diverse set of species.
-Regulations that make this challenging hurt fishing businesses and fish stocks by concentrating effort.
+Regulations that make this challenging hurt fishing business and fish stocks by concentrating effort.

 • The ability to target, catch, and retain a diverse suite of species is something of paramount importance to commercial and for-hire businesses.
 This sentiment was expressed regardless of whether Atlantic king mackerel and Atlantic Spanish mackerel were being harvested as part of a multispecies fishery or as standalone component of business targeting additional fisheries.
-Being able to bring in a diverse suite of species is better for business than catching and harvesting a large poundage of a single species.
+Being able to bring in a diverse suite of species is better for business than catching and harvesting a large poundage of a single fish.
 It was also noted that restrictive regulations on a single species simply push fishing effort to another species, which is not good for the long-term health of fish stocks or fishing business.

-Theme 4: Changes in catch and effort for Atlantic king mackerel and Atlantic Spanish mackerel are not driven by issues with the stocks but are a reflection of challenges with the economy and weather.
+Theme 4: Changes in catch and effort for Atlantic king mackerel and Atlantic Spanish mackerel are not driven by issues with the stocks but a reflection of challenges with the economy and weather.